Compassionate Use Of Investigational Medicines

 - The treating physician is properly licensed and qualified to administer the investigational medicine.

-Corcept is committed to a fair and impartial evaluation of each request for access to our investigational medicine.
+Corcept is committed to a fair and impartial evaluation of each request for access to our investigational medications.
 All decisions are based solely on clinical circumstances.
-Whenever possible, patients will be referred to ongoing clinical trials as the primary way to access investigational medicines.
+Whenever possible, patients will be referred to ongoing clinical trials as the primary way to access investigational medications.

-Patients and treating physicians are advised that there is no guarantee of access to any specific investigational medicine through Expanded Access (Compassionate Use).
+Patients and treating physicians are advised that there is no guarantee of access to any specific investigational medicine through expanded access.